junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 worker.
 Take the person to the health center or the hospital at once.

 When you need to carry a person on a stretcher, make sure he is as comfortable as possible and cannot fall out.
-If he has any broken bones, splint them before moving him (see p.
-99).
+If he has any broken bones, splint them before moving him (see [page 99](#page-99)).
 If the sun is very strong, rig a sheet over the stretcher to give shade yet allow fresh air to pass underneath

 # WHAT TO TELL THE HEALTH WORKER